Authorize service principal access to Azure Databricks with OAuth

 https://<databricks-instance>/oidc/v1/token

-• Replace <client-id> with the service principal's client ID, which is also known as an application ID.
+• <client-id> with the service principal's client ID (application ID).

-• Replace <client-secret> with the service principal's OAuth secret that you created.
+• <client-secret> with the service principal's OAuth secret.

 export CLIENT_ID=<client-id>